Creamy Dill Potato Salad Recipe

 There are plenty of different sides dishes to fix up for your next dinner party or BBQ, but if you want one that will impress your guests, look no further than this creamy dill potato salad.
 It's no secret that potato salad has forever been a staple salad side along with other favorites like chicken and pasta.
 There's just something so satisfying about the creamy mayo base that hits the spot.
 Pair that with some fresh potatoes and a bit of dill, garlic, and lemon for flavor, and you have one of the best spins on salad out there.

-Recipe developer Catherine Brookes came up with this tasty recipe, and it deserves applause.
-"Creamy, herby, and garlicky, this easy dish is full of flavor!"
-Brookes raves.
-"This one would be great for a BBQ [or] get together where everyone brings a dish."
+Recipe developer Catherine Brookes came up with this tasty recipe, describing it as "Creamy, herby, and garlicky, this easy dish is full of flavor!"
+She goes on to add, "This one would be great for a BBQ [or] get together where everyone brings a dish."
 Keep reading to find out how to make this tasty side to accompany just about any main course.

 Gather the ingredients for this creamy dill potato salad

-Ready to make one of the best potato salads on the planet?
-If so, you will need to gather all of the necessary ingredients to throw it together.
-Start with about two pounds of potatoes.
+To make this potato salad, start with about 2 pounds of potatoes.
 Next, grab some mayonnaise and a small onion.
 You will also need Dijon mustard and a little bit of olive oil.
 Moving down the list, purchase a clove of garlic, lemon juice, and dill to add a fresh element to the salad.
 The last two items you need are pretty standard — salt and pepper.

 Clean and boil the potatoes

 Once you have all of your ingredients, it's time to start cooking.
 The first thing you will need to do is clean the potatoes off with water.
-"Baby [or] new potatoes work best here," Brookes shares.
 Then, grab a large saucepan and fill it with water.
 "Just enough [to] cover all of the potatoes once you put them in," Brookes specifies.
 Place the pan on your burner and crank the heat up to high.
 Once the water comes to a boil, carefully toss in the potatoes and cook them for about 20 minutes.
 The potatoes should be fork-tender when they are done.

 Slice the potatoes and add the sauce